 Miller's House Museum

-The Miller’s House Museum is dedicated to interpreting the industrial & transportation history of the Lexington area by celebrating the roads, rivers and rails that served a now extinct industrial complex on Jordan’s Point north of the city.
+The Miller’s House Museum is dedicated to interpreting the industrial & transportation history of the Lexington area by celebrating the roads, rivers and rails that served a now extinct industrial complex on Jordan’s Point.
+A diorama portrays the Lexington railroad system.
 The Miller’s House, built in the early 1800s, is the only remaining structure at this once vibrant area developed by John Jordan, who operated a furnace, a forge and the covered toll bridge that spanned the North (Maury) River.

-Open Saturdays and Sundays 1pm - 4pm.
+Open Saturdays and Sundays 1pm - 4pm (late Mar-late Nov).
 Special tours and school groups by appointment.

 834 Stono Lane, Lexington, VA 24450540-460-3111